CjScout/CMDShortcuts/README.md

 ## Repository Structure

 This is the experimental branch.
-If you would like a tested release, please see the main branch.
-Once features have been tested here they will be added to the main branch.
+If you would like a tested release, please see the Release branch.
+Once features have been tested here they will be added to the Release branch.

 ## Features